Virtual Video Store

-The Apohadion Theater and SPACE are pleased to co-present an ongoing series of virtual film screenings in 2020.
+The Apohadion Theater and SPACE are pleased to co-present an ongoing series of virtual film screenings in 2020 and 2021.
 All proceeds from this series will go to support The Apohadion Theater during its COVID-19 closure.
 Browse current offerings below, with new films added to the roster each month.